Samer98/Samer-Ai-Piping/README.md

 If you prefer to run Ai-Piping in a Docker container, follow these steps:

+1. Add in the Dockerfile your ENV variables

-1. Build the Docker image with the following command:
+2. Build the Docker image with the following command:

    ```bash
    docker build -t fast-api-app .
    ```

-2. Run the Docker container:
+3. Run the Docker container:

    ```bash
    docker run -d -p 3000:3000 fast-api-app